 2) Personal accident payout

 Much like any other personal accident insurance plans out there, MSIG MaidPlus has similar benefits to cover your domestic helper in the event of home accidents.
-It offers up to $60,000 for personal accident payouts and $1,000 in accidental medical expenses to support outpatient needs.
+It offers up to S$60,000 for personal accident payouts and S$1,000 in accidental medical expenses to support outpatient needs.
 A lump sum payout is also possible in the event of death during the course of employment.

 You should note that exclusions do apply in this case, such as medical expenses arising from psychiatric treatment, tests or treatment for sexually transmitted diseases and congenital defects.
 Contrary to what some might think, maid insurance also does not include coverage for household content.

-While this will set you back an extra $53.50 per $5,000 Sum Assured (up to $15,000), it’s a small price to pay if your helper suddenly develops a serious medical condition (like a stroke or a heart attack) while travelling overseas with you and your family.
+While this will set you back extra in premium payments, it’s a small price to pay if your helper suddenly gets seriously injured or develops a serious medical condition (like a stroke or a heart attack) while travelling overseas with you and your family.
 Both her hospitalisation and surgical expenses will be covered.
 Of course, we would generally assume that our helpers are healthy but sometimes complications do arise.

 4) Optional Employers Liability cover

 Remember the burden of care we talked about earlier, like the unforeseen scenario that your helper becomes (and perhaps remain) seriously injured or disabled?
 This optional rider can help to take care of any claims made by your maid against you, as the accident would have occurred under your watch.
-The optional cover ranges from $300,000 to $1 million for an additional premium (ranging between $26.75 to $69.55).
+The optional cover ranges from S$300,000 to S$1 million for an additional premium (ranging between S$26.75 to S$69.55).

 5) Premium cost

-At $267.50 per annum for a basic plan, it is priced on the higher side when compared to other maid insurance (many are priced well below $200).
+At S$267.50 per annum for a basic plan, it is priced on the higher side when compared to other maid insurance (many are priced well below S$200).
 But it does offer higher limits on basic coverage such as the daily alternative domestic help benefit, as well as outpatient coverage that allows claims for dental treatment, dengue fever (diagnostic test and treatment) as well as TCM.